Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Methodology

 and the spectral flatness of the $n$th frame is

-\item \textbf{MFCCs:} Mel-frequency cepstral coefficients (MFCCs) describe the short-term spectral envelope using a perceptually motivated frequency axis (the mel scale)~(\citet{RabinerSchafer2011}).
-MFCC extraction is typically performed by: (i) computing the power spectrum of each frame, (ii) integrating it through a bank of overlapping filters spaced on the mel scale to obtain mel-band energies, (iii) taking the logarithm to form log-mel filterbank energies, and (iv) applying a discrete cosine transform (DCT) to these log energies.
-The resulting DCT coefficients constitute the MFCCs. \item \textbf{Chroma features:} Chroma features (chromagrams) summarize short-time spectral energy by folding frequencies into pitch classes (typically 12 bins), i.e., they emphasize where energy lies on a pitch-class axis while largely discarding octave information~(\citet{Muller2015FMP}).
-For TB cough detection, chroma is not a “natural” cough feature (cough is often broadband and aperiodic), but it can still be complementary: MFCCs primarily encode the spectral envelope (timbre/shape) while chroma can act as a compact descriptor of quasi-harmonic/voiced or resonant structure when present (e.g., laryngeal excitation components, repeated resonant bands), and add invariances that MFCCs do not explicitly target.
-This is not just hypothetical - at least one TB cough study~(\citet{Xu2024FeatureFusionTBCoughChroma}) explicitly extracts Chroma features and uses it in a feature-fusion pipeline for pulmonary TB detection from cough sounds, suggesting it can contribute signal beyond standard spectral features in some settings. \end{enumerate} An example of MFCC and Chroma feature extraction for two coughs, a TB-positive and a TB-negative, is depicted in Figure~\ref{fig:feats}.
+\item \textbf{Mel-frequency cepstral coefficients---MFCCs:} {MFCCs are features computed by established signal-processing transforms, as opposed to learned representations obtained via end-to-end training.} They describe the short-term spectral envelope using a perceptually motivated frequency axis (the mel scale)~\citet{RabinerSchafer2011}.
+MFCC extraction is typically performed by (i) computing the power spectrum of each frame, (ii) integrating it through a bank of overlapping filters spaced on the mel scale to obtain mel-band energies, (iii) taking the logarithm to form log-mel filterbank energies, and (iv) applying a discrete cosine transform (DCT) to these log energies.
+The resulting DCT coefficients constitute the MFCCs. \item \textbf{Chroma features:} Chroma features (chromagrams) summarize short-time spectral energy by folding frequencies into pitch classes (typically 12 bins), i.e., they emphasize where energy lies on a pitch-class axis {while being largely octave-invariant}~\citet{Muller2015FMP}.
+For TB cough detection, chroma is not a “natural” cough feature (cough is often broadband and aperiodic), but it can still be complementary: MFCCs primarily encode the spectral envelope (timbre/shape) while chroma can act as a compact descriptor of quasi-harmonic/voiced or resonant structure when present (e.g., laryngeal excitation components, repeated resonant bands) and add invariances that MFCCs do not explicitly target.
+This is not just hypothetical---at least one TB cough study~\citet{Xu2024} explicitly extracts Chroma features and uses it in a feature-fusion pipeline for pulmonary TB detection from cough sounds, suggesting it can contribute signal beyond standard spectral features in some settings. \end{enumerate} An example of MFCC and Chroma feature extraction for two coughs, a TB-positive and a TB-negative, is depicted in Figure~\ref{fig:feats}.

 Table~\ref{tab:feat_params} lists the parameters for feature extraction.
-In total, each frame is encoded by $4$ spectral features, $13$ MFCCs, and $12$ Chroma features, resulting in $29$ features per frame, over $32$ overlapping frames.
+In total, each frame is encoded by $4$ spectral features, $13$ MFCCs, and $12$ Chroma features, resulting in {$M=29$} features per frame, over {$L=32$} overlapping frames.